 Applicants must possess an Honours degree, or a four year Bachelor's degree, or its equivalent, from an approved university.
 Candidates must have at least a B average in the courses taken in the major in the last two undergraduate years.
 No one type of degree is required, but the applicant must demonstrate that they have a suitable background for the proposed thesis research area.

 Beyond the requirements above, there are three criteria for selecting candidates for the program:

 - Quality of academic record, and professional work performance (if relevant)

 - Ability and interest in working independently in a small research-oriented/advanced professional practice program

 - A match in interests and projects between a faculty supervisor and student (see Faculty profiles and address this match in the application).
 Drs.
-Glyn Bissix, John Colton, Alan Warner and John Colton are the full-time faculty who typically supervise students.
+Mary Sweatman, Glyn Bissix, Gabrielle Donnelly, John Colton, and Alan Warner are the faculty who typically supervise students.

 Applications are accepted throughout the year but February 1 is the application deadline to be considered for scholarships from Acadia University for the upcoming academic year.